PDM4AR/exercises/docs/07-optimization.md

 ### **Cost functions**

 > You want to conquer the *Two Slices*, the legendary pirate treasure that lies on the last island of the *Short Route*.
 It is a complicated voyage in itself, but that's not all!
 This is a gold age for piracy, and many other pirate ships are looking for the treasure.
-You don't only have to plan a voyage that will not sink your ship or get you lost (taking care of the magnetic fields, the crew, the weather...) but that is also optimized for your personal needs and priorities.
+You don't only have to plan a voyage that will not sink your ship or get you lost (taking care of the magnetic fields, the crew, the weather...) but that it is also optimized for your personal needs and priorities.

 In the `ProblemVoyage` structure you can find information about which cost you should optimize.
 Note that *only one cost for each test* will be given.
 The possible costs to optimize for will be: